winedarksea/AutoTS/README.md

 * Allows automatic ensembling of best models
 * Multiple cross validation options
 * Subsetting and weighting to improve search on many multivariate series
-* Option to use one or a combination of SMAPE, RMSE, MAE, and Runtime for model selection
+* Option to use one or a combination of metrics for model selection
 * Ability to upsample data to a custom frequency
 * Import and export of templates allowing greater user customization